USS Anchorage (LSD-36): 1985–1986

 Those drills and exercises - punctuated by periods in port for upkeep and repairs - occupied her time during the remaining months of 1984 and for most of the first quarter of 1985.
 On 27 March 1985, she left Long Beach bound for the Orient.
 The dock landing ship interrupted her long voyage briefly at Sasebo, Japan, on 16 April to pick up mail and then arrived at Pohang, Korea, on the 17th.
 At Pohang, Anchorage embarked a Marine Corps contingent and set sail for Okinawa on 18 April.
 For the next four months, she criss-crossed the distant reaches of the Pacific delivering Marines to various points for combat training and returning them to their bases.
 On occasion, she joined in the exercises herself to practice her role as an amphibious warship.
 Her final group of passengers came on board at Yokohama, Japan, between 9 and 11 August and disembarked at Buckner Bay, Okinawa, on the 14th.

 On the 15th Anchorage began the passage home.
 She stopped at Pearl Harbor from the 26th to the 28th and arrived in Del Mar, Calif., on 3 September 1985.
 The following day, Anchorage moved to Long Beach where she began a five-week post-deployment stand-down.
 With her return to active operations on 10 October, Anchorage embarked upon an extended period of local operations that occupied her not only during the remainder of 1985 but for the whole of 1986 as well.

 1987

+Failed to shoot the tow line, cast it with fishing poles.

 As of the beginning of 1987, Anchorage was moored at Long Beach.
 In January 1987, Anchorage got underway for her Westpac deployment.
 Whilst in the Bering Sea, the ship and crew battled 90-foot (27 m) seas sailing through an area where two cyclones had merged.
 Unfortunately, the USS Belleau Wood (LHA 3) received extensive damage from the storm which led to an extended stay in the naval shipyards at Subic Bay.
 Other ports of call during the deployment included Okinawa, Japan; Pohang and Pusan, Korea; Pattaya Beach, Thailand; Hobart, Tasmania and Pearl Harbor, HI.